LM-SAL/irispy-lmsal/docs/reference/irispy.rst

 ``irispy``
 **********

-The ``irispy-lmsal`` library provides tools to read and work with IRIS data.
+The ``irispy`` library provides tools to read and work with IRIS data.
 The import for the library is just ``irispy`` and not ``irispy-lmsal``.

 .. automodapi:: irispy